dghuuloc/CS.Teach/ML/key_concepts.md

 * **Model Architecture:**
   Choosing the specific architecture of the chosen algorithm (e.g., the number of layers in a neural network).

-### Training:
+### Training the Model:
-* Supervised Learning: Training models with labeled data to predict outputs.
-* Unsupervised Learning: Training models to discover patterns in unlabeled data.
-* Reinforcement Learning: Training agents to make decisions in an environment to maximize rewards.
+Feed the algorithm with the prepared data to train the model.
+During training, the model learns patterns and relationships within the data.
+* **Learning from Data:**
+  The process where the model learns patterns and relationships from the training data.
+* **Parameter Tuning:**
+  Adjusting the model's parameters to optimize its performance.
+* **Overfitting and Underfitting:**
+  Identifying and addressing situations where the model learns the training data too well (overfitting) or not well enough (underfitting)

 ### Evaluation:
+Assess the model’s performance using a separate set of data not used during training.
+This step helps ensure the model can generalize well to new, unseen data.
 * **Performance Metrics:**
   Using metrics like accuracy, precision, recall, F1-score, and AUC to assess the model's performance.
 * **Overfitting and Underfitting:**
   Understanding the concept of overfitting (model is too complex) and underfitting (model is too simple).
 * **Cross-Validation:**
   Evaluating the model's performance on unseen data to ensure it generalizes well.

+### Fine-Tuning:
+Adjust the model’s parameters or features to improve its performance based on the evaluation results.

 ### Optimization:
 * **Bias-Variance Trade-off:**